schmettow/New_Stats/docs/Getting_started_with_R.md

 ```

 The experiment involves two groups, which in classic statistics would clearly point to what is commonly referred to as *ANOVA*.
-As it will turn out in [LM], old-fashioned ANOVA can be replaced by a rather simple regression model, that I call  comparison of groups model (CGM).
+As it will turn out in \@ref(cgm), old-fashioned ANOVA can be replaced by a rather simple regression model, that I call  comparison of groups model (CGM).
 The estimation of regression models is done by a *regression engine*, which basically is a (very powerful) R command.
 The specification for any regression model is given in R's formula language.
 Learning this formula language is key to unleashing the power of regression models in R. We can perform a CGM on the data frame `Exp` using the regression engine  `stan_glm`.
 The desired model estimates the effect of `Condition` on `outcome`.
 This produces a regression object that contains an abundance of information, much of it is of little interest for now.
 (A piece of information, that it does *not* contain is F-statistics and p-values;  and that is why it is not an ANOVA, strictly speaking!)
 The foremost question is how strong the difference between the groups is.
 The `fixef` command extracts the parameter estimates from the model to answer the question.